pinojs/pino-http/README.md

 Logging of requests' bodies is disabled by default since it can cause security risks such as having private user information (password, other GDPR-protected data, etc.) logged (and persisted in most setups).
 However if enabled, sensitive information can be redacted as per [redaction documentation](http://getpino.io/#/docs/redaction).

-Furthermore, logging more bytes does slow down throughput ([although the cost is negligible in most use cases](https://www.eschrade.com/page/the-cost-of-logging/)).
+Furthermore, logging more bytes does slow down throughput.
+[This video by pino maintainers Matteo Collina & David Mark Clements](https://www.youtube.com/watch?v=zja-_IYNrFc&feature=youtu.be) goes into this in more detail.

 After considering these factors, logging of the request body can be adchieved as follows: